-Welcome to CREW, The Child Development Center's Afterschool program!
+Welcome to Camp CREW, The Child Development Center's summer program!

 We believe the strongest partnership in a child's life is that between the child's parents and the school in which their child attends.
 The goal that we strive to achieve is for our staff to team with parents to make this experience an excellent one for your entire family.
 We are committed to providing the highest quality of care to your child and to your family.
 We encourage you to get involved in the community, visit, or volunteer in your child's program, and always be an advocate for your child.
-You are invited to visit your child at the school any time during the afternoon.
+You are invited to visit your child at the school any time during the program.
 We have an Open-Door Policy and want your involvement.

-We serve children in Pre-K through 5th Grade in surrounding elementary schools, in addition to our preschool program serving children 8 weeks to 5 years of age.
-Our daily program promotes your child's intellectual, social, physical, and emotional development.
+Camp CREW serves children who are rising Kindergarten through rising 4th Grade.
+During the school year, our afterschool program serves children in Kindergarten through 4th grade in surrounding elementary schools (Pre-K through 5th Grade in select schools), in addition to our preschool program serving children 8 weeks to 5 years of age.
+Our summer camp program promotes your child's intellectual, social, physical, and emotional development.
 We individualize our program to meet the needs of each child and his/her family.